 Let's discuss some advantages to using a 3D printer for producing jigs and fixtures as opposed to traditional methods, and everything else that you need to know.

-Why use jigs during manufacturing production?
+Why use fixtures during manufacturing production?

-Jigs can be used to hold a part in place during manufacturing production, but also allow for easy removal of the part after it's been produced.
+Fixtures can be used to hold a part in place during manufacturing production, but also allow for easy removal of the part after it's been produced.
 Similarly, jigs allow for better tolerances and reduce human error by eliminating certain steps such as drilling holes and fastening parts together.

 Improving accuracy and repeatability of operations by minimizing scrap material.